 While this may sound futuristic, the technology exists right now to use photocatalytic coatings on roof tiles to ‘eat’ pollution from the air.
 In fact the technology is quite common in areas of Asia where there are high levels of ground level Ozone (smog).
 However, we are the only UK manufacturer that sees the potential to positively affect our air quality in this country.

-The tile that ‘eats’ pollution
+The roof tile that 'eats' pollution

 Marley Eternit’s EcoLogic has a unique ‘pollution eating’ coating containing titanium dioxide, which speeds up the naturally occurring nitrogen cycle.
 It removes nitrogen oxides (NOx), as well as other pollutants, such as smog and acid rain, from the atmosphere by reacting with gases and converting them into a neutralised form of calcium nitrate.
 This then becomes a harmless liquid fertiliser that can even be used to fertilise the garden.